 How can I upload my own data?

 Anyone can upload their own data to MorphoSource.
 Read MorphoSource’s guide to getting started.

 What is oVert’s approach to copyright issues?

-oVert data is freely available for research, education and other non-commerical uses.
+oVert data is freely available for research, education and other non-commercial uses.
 To use these data in a publication, please adhere to the wishes of both the data author and data owner regarding the acknowledgment and citation of their data on MorphoSource.